IgorSadoune/Minimum-Price-Markov-Game/CONTRIBUTING.md

     '''
     pass
 ```
-and integrated to the flow of the `step()` method.
+and integrated into the flow of the `step()` method.
 Power parameters are currently initialized using

 ```python
 def _get_power_parameters(self) -> None: